FortinoDiVinci/Software_Robotics_Nanodegree/report_lesson2.md

 In the URDF file, each joint is defined according to its parent.
 The reference of its parent is set to the joint center and not to the joint origin - **Eg**. *joint 1 origin is shown on the upper figure as O<sub>1</sub>, but in the URDF file, the center of the joint is different*.

-Once, each parameter is matched, we obtain the following values :
+Once each parameter is matched, we obtain the following values :

 <center>